What is a Log Book?

 How do I Change or Update Any Details in My Log Book?

-If you need to change or update the ownership, engine configuration or any other detail that is recorded in your logbook, click here to download the CAMS Logbook Change of Details form, complete the new details and send it in with your logbook to CAMS at the address shown on that form.
+If you need to change or update the ownership, engine configuration or any other detail that is recorded in your logbook, download the CAMS Logbook Change of Details form (using the link above), complete the new details and send it in with your logbook to CAMS at the address shown on that form.

 Does a Road Registered Car Need a Log Book?

-If you have any more questions about this process please email the Motorsport Director.
+If you have any more questions about this process please email the Club’s CAMS Delegate.